-The Future Focus programme is receiving up to £ 4,679,282 and the Breakthrough programme is receiving up to £3,781,250 of funding from the England European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.
-The Department for Communities and Local Government (and in London the intermediate body Greater London Authority) is the Managing Authority for European Regional Development Fund.
+The Future Focus 2 programme is receiving £2,509,399 and the Breakthrough 2 programme is receiving £3,025,000 of funding from the England European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.
+The Ministry for Housing, Communities and Local Government (and in London the intermediate body Greater London Authority) is the Managing Authority for European Regional Development Fund.
 Established by the European Union, the European Regional Development Fund helps local areas stimulate their economic development by investing in projects which will support innovation, businesses, create jobs and local community regenerations.
-For more information visit https://www.gov.uk/european-growth-funding.
+For more information visit https://www.gov.uk/european-growth-funding

 terms and conditions

-Unlocking Potential and Cornwall College is committed to protecting your personal data in line with the General Data Protection Regulation (EU) 2016/679 and Data Protection Act 2018.
-We are formally registered with the Information Commissioner’s Office and have confirmed our commitment by signing up to their Personal Information Promise.
-Find out more here.
+As part of the Cornwall College Group, Unlocking Potential is committed to protecting your personal data in line with the General Data Protection Regulation (EU) 2016/679 and Data Protection Act 2018.
+Cornwall College is formally registered with the Information Commissioner’s Office; Reference Number Z6606742.

 You may refuse to accept cookies by changing the setting on your browser which allows you to reject cookies.
 However, if you select this setting you may be unable to access certain parts of our website.